emiarbol/galaxy_virologist_training/exercises/Day1/introduction_to_galaxy.md

 <div class="tables-end"></div>

+When we have to do a bioinformatic analysis using a reference genome, we need to provide **just one reference file**.
+The problem with the segmented genomes, such as happens with Crimea Congo's, is that we have one different file for each fragment in the databases.
+So here we are going to learn how to load the different segments of a genome in Galaxy and concatenate them in order to create a unique fasta file that can be used for further analyses.
+Also we are going to learn how to count the number of sequences in a multifasta file, and the number of nucleotides in each sequence in a fasta file.

 ## 1. Galaxy website

 First of all go to [Galaxy Web Server in Europe](https://usegalaxy.eu/) and you will se an image like this one: